Certified Public Accountant Act

 1. The firm violates Article 19 by avoiding, impeding, or refusing to cooperate with an inspection by the competent authority.

-2. The firm violates Article 20, paragraph 4 or Article 22-1, paragraph 1, or fails to take action as specified in Article 22-1, paragraph 1 within the period set in Article 22-1, paragraph 3, and is ordered by the competent authority to make rectification within a prescribed time period but fails to do so.
+2. The firm violates Article 20, paragraph 4 or Article 22-1, paragraph 1, or fails to take action as specified in Article 22-1, paragraph 1 within the period set in Article 22-1, paragraph 3, and is ordered by the competent authority to cure the violation within a prescribed time period but the violation remains uncured upon expiration of that period.

 3. The firm violates Article 32, paragraph 1 or 2 by lending funds to another party, or by providing guarantees, endorsing negotiable instruments, or providing property for use as collateral by others, or it allocates its funds in a manner that violates paragraph 1 of the same article.